- 27 Nov 2023

 Let's take a look at what you can do to improve Dialpad Ai's ability to transcribe your calls.

-Start off with a high-quality microphone.
-Laptops rely on tiny built-in microphones, which significantly limits the audio quality captured and attract background noise easily as they're located away from your face.
+Laptops rely on tiny built-in microphones, which significantly limits the audio quality captured and attracts background noise easily as they're located away from your face.

 Either through a USB port or a standalone headset, use an external microphone and speak directly into it to largely reduce any background noise.

-Speak loud and clear; if you're too quiet or mumble, Ai might struggle to detect the words you're saying.
+Speak loud and clear; if you're too quiet or if you mumble, Ai might struggle to detect the words you're saying.

-You'll want to speak directly into the microphone from a distance of 1 to 3 inches for a headset microphone or of 6 to 12 inches for a non-headset external microphone.
+Talk directly into the microphone from a distance of 1 to 3 inches for a headset microphone, or of 6 to 12 inches for a non-headset external microphone.